Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 297:
 - By RetroAdvance64.
-- Properly remade to reflect with "Aurelius Adeus" appearance, an OC from Retro.
+- [Re-made by the original artist] -- Reflects the appearance of "Aurelius Adeus", An OC from Retro.
 - ![reference_image_1](https://raw.githubusercontent.com/Luar77/Icon-Resprite-Texture-Pack/main/reference%20images/cube_297(1).png)

 cube 298: